oracle/node-oracledb/doc/api.md

 $ UV_THREADPOOL_SIZE=10 node myapp.js
 ```

-If the value is set inside the application then ensure it is set prior to any
+On non-Windows platforms, the value can also be set inside the application.
+It
-asynchronous Node.js call that uses the thread pool:
+must be set prior to any asynchronous Node.js call that uses the thread pool:

 ```
 // !!
-First file executed !!
+First file executed.
+Non-Windows only !!

 process.env.UV_THREADPOOL_SIZE = 10